 The App has 3 tabs – “Home”, “News” and “My”.
 Somewhat annoyingly, despite mostly all else being in English, under “My”, the option to “detect new version” of the App, when selected, brought up a Chinese dialog box, as did “terms of service” and “privacy protocol”.
 Why?
 The help section, thankfully came up in English.
 In the help section itself are 6 options and the last one is titled “die-net video”.
 I can only assume the writer is of Chinese/German origin as the title of that section, while the content is readable, is itself nonsense.

 You will of course see ads claiming 1920*1080px but I’d take that with a pinch of salt – actual picture quality depends on WiFi signal strength like all similar cameras and is better when there is little or no movement.
+There is no option here for hardwired connection so WiFi it is.
 As for IP67 certification, I tend to ignore claims like that in favour of actual experience – my other ESCAM camera has shown absolutely no signs of water ingress or rust after several months of outdoor use (not in the slightest sheltered) including this winter (some rain, a little snow but not to be confused with the UK) during which time it has functioned perfectly.
 I’m hoping for the same results with the QF260.

 In the dark, putting my hand over what had been a pale white charging light showed a clear green LED, meant to indicate knowledge of movement.